 Discourage fleas by planting fennel near troublesome areas.

 Lovage, marjoram and tarragon planted freely through vegetable and flower gardens will improve the health of all nearby plants.

 Nasturtium helps repel wooly aphid and many other garden insects.

 Rosemary and rue repel slugs and snails so plant them by your more tender plants.

 Garlic and chives planted near roses help repel aphids and other insects whilst enhancing the fragrance of the rose flowers.

 Marigolds planted throughout the garden will help discourage whitefly.

-The above table is reprinted with permission from The Tui NZ Vegetable Garden by Rachel Vogan, published by Penguin NZ, RRP $50.00.
+The above table is reprinted with permission from The Tui NZ Vegetable Garden by Rachel Vogan, published by Penguin NZ.
 Copyright © Penguin Group (NZ), 2012.